The garment industry manufactures clothing items using various fabrics and raw materials.

 requires either cotton or synthetic fibers.
 It is soft on both sides, which makes it highly foldable

-and the best-suited material for T-shirts.
+and the best-suited material for T-shirts. - Pima Cotton

 Pima Cotton is a category of extra-long staple cotton.
 Only 3% of cotton obtained naturally is of

 this type.
 Thus, Pima Cotton is the best quality cotton.
-It is also the best suit fabric of all.
+It is also the best suit fabric of all. - Polyester

 Polyester is a collective term for fabrics or clothing materials made from synthetic polymer